 In some cases, funds may be accessed early - see our In-service distributions page for details.

 Extensive information is available online from each of the participating investment providers.
 In addition, you can make an appointment with a retirement counselor from your investment provider to review your asset allocation, determine if you are saving enough to meet your retirement goals, and evaluate your distribution options at retirement.
-Appointments are available every month at both UPC and HSC.
+Appointments are available every month by phone or via Zoom.
 See the Retirement guidance page for details.
 If you need copies of any of the documents below, contact the HR Service Center.

 USC Retirement Savings Program Summary Plan Description